Tom Lohr is a fan of surf music. He has seen the Beach Boys 12 times in concert. He has also caught three Jan and Dean concerts.

 The Beach Boys are one of America's most prolific and enduring rock and roll groups.
-Their California sound defined a significant part of the early to mid-sixties music.
+Their California sound defined a significant part of the early- to mid-1960s music.
 Starting off as a surf and hot rod group, their string of hits brought the ocean and drag strip to teenagers across the nation.
 By 1964, even kids in the midwest had a robust surf vocabulary and knew a ho-dad when they saw one.

 Greatness That Could Have Been Greater

 Despite their unquestionable success during their surf and drag years, the number of singles released from their albums does not reflect their unrivaled popularity.
 The main culprit in the group's fewer charting singles was their reputation for releasing 45s that were doubled-sided hits.
 While most groups put out hits one at a time with a throwaway song on the backside, the Beach Boys had numerous singles in which each side charted.
 While I am not certain how good of a business decision that was, their fans undoubtedly loved it.

 Despite the group's (or more likely, their record company) penchant for putting out double hit discs, there were several songs on their 1962–65 albums that should have been released as singles.
 For some unknown reason, either the group, the record label, or both, chose to move on to the next LP before capitalizing on all of the musical hits pressed into each album.

 If you only know the Beach Boys' hits that are played on mainstream radio, then you are only getting a taste of the group's greatness.
 The band's heyday had so many more songs that should grace your ears and would likely have been hits had they been released as 45s.
 Here are the top 10 songs from the 1962–65 era that should have had their own vinyl.